-Only on LX, LX V-6, EX and EX V-6 models in the U.S., and EX, EX V-6, EX-R and EX-R V-6 models in Canada Your car's windows are electrically-powered.
+Your car's windows are electrically-powered.
 Turn the ignition switch to ON (II) to raise or lower any window.

 Each door has a switch that controls its window.
+The rear window switch is located in the master control panel on the driver's armrest.
 To open the window, push the switch down and hold it.
 Release the switch when you want the window to stop.
 Close the window by pushing the switch up and holding it.

-The driver's armrest has a master power window control panel.
-To open any of the passengers' windows, push down on the appropriate switch and hold it down until the window reaches the desired position.
+To open the passenger's window or rear window from the master control panel, push down on the appropriate switch and hold it down until the window reaches the desired position.
 To close the window, push up on the window switch.
 Release the switch when the window gets to the position you want.